President, Chief Operating Officer, Salesforce

 Mindsets: Mindsets are the common assumptions that shape how people behave, either holding companies back or propelling them forward.

-Disciplines: Disciplines are customer-centric business practices that unite employees, departments, and partners to solve customer needs with the full force of the organisation.
+Disciplines: Disciplines are customer-centric business practices that unite employees, departments, and partners to solve customer needs with the full force of the organization.

 Across industries and functions, the core challenges are often the same — and so are the key steps to drive a customer-first revolution.
 This playbook’s six chapters will begin your journey with thought starters and practical tips.